ctotof38/poulatof/README.md

 usermod --login totof --home /home/totof --move-home pi
 ```

-once done, disconnect an connect to your new user
+In this example, the pi user is changed by totof.
+Once done, disconnect an connect to your new user

 ```yaml
 ssh totof@192.168.20.100
 ```

 remove root password in /etc/shadow.
-Change the root line, set * between the first two :
+Change the root line, set star (*) between the first two colons (:)

 ```yaml
 root:*:18545:0:99999:7:::